top of page

 Bring scented beauty into your life.

-Have a tissue with some lightly scented essential oil near your bedside and sniff when needing a relaxing breath.
+For an easy way to enjoy essential oils, carry have a tissue with some lightly scented essential oil near your bedside and sniff when needing a relaxing breath.
+You can carry a scented tissue with you in your pocket.

-Some good scents for relaxation are a blend of lavender, petit-grain, clary sage, and rose.
+Some effective scents for relaxation include a combination of lavender, petit-grain, clary sage, and rose.

-Mix 1 ounce of jojoba oil (or any other pure oil or cream) with no more than a 2% blend of oil – that’s a maximum of 10 -12 drops
+• Mix 1 ounce of jojoba oil (or any other pure oil or cream) with no more than a 2% blend of oil which is about 8 - 10 drops per 1 ounce

-1% blend (5 – drops) if you are pregnant, nursing, elderly, or near children under 3
+• use less that 2% ..use a 1% blend m which is 5 or 6 drops per ounce if you are pregnant, nursing, elderly, or near children under 3

 Write in your journal about what you are creating!

 Bring movement beauty into your life.
 Some people like to walk, others hike, others, bike ride.
+Dancing is relaxing and fun.
 Horseback riding is very healing for others.
 Others love yoga or tai chi and yet some people really take to the martial arts.
 Movement and exercise has been healing for many people in many ways.

 Write in your journal what you are doing for your empowering kinesthetic touch.